 “I was looking for a high-quality permaculture design course to take that would broaden my horizons but would fit with my non-traditional schedule.
 The online PDC offered by Nashville Permaculture and PermacultureEducation.com was exactly what I was looking for!
 The lessons were challenging and informative, not to mention well written, and I found myself immersed in the resources right away.
 The feedback from the instructors was quick and informative, helping me see areas I might want to concentrate on while sharing in the nuances of my particular site.
 My favorite aspect of this course was the collaborative feel from the instructors.
 They were always available with suggestions and were genuinely as excited about my site as I was.
 I would highly recommend this course and PermacultureEducation.com to anyone seeking a high-quality PDC course with maximum flexibility.” – Derek Kirbow, Ph.D., M.A.

 “I have a love and passion for my newly found science of permaculture.
 I desperately wanted to take a PDC but with full-time job, building a homestead, and a brand new baby, I just could not spare 10-14 days in a row.
-After reading all the books I could find, I heard Jessica Enzo interviewed and liked her straight forward approach.
+After reading all the books I could find, I heard podcast interviews with Dr. Enzo and Jessica Enzo, and liked their straight forward approach.
 Honestly, I remain a little uncomfortable with some of the more qualitative, political, emotive social justice aspects of some peoples’ permaculture courses.
 I wanted to learn the real science and methods.
 That is exactly what the PermacultureEducation.com online PDC supplied.
 The email exchanges were challenging and thought-provoking and gave me confidence in my own understanding to practically try the concepts learned.
-The time flexibility and low cost from PermacultureEducation.com made getting a PDC possible for me.” - Kevin Kilgore
+The time flexibility and low cost from PermacultureEducation.com made getting a PDC possible for me.” – Kevin Kilgore

 “What impresses me most about this PDC is the quality of the instructors.
 The support was superb!
 It was obvious from first contact – the wealth of knowledge that they have.
 Anyone can go out and buy one of Mollison’s manuals, but knowledgeable insight offered in layman’s terms (when necessary) has been invaluable to me as a beginning Permaculturist.
 There was always just enough input supplied from the instructors to help me connect-the-dots on my own while encouraging my creativity.
 Also, all of the responses from the instructors were given in a constructive, build-you-up manner.
 This is the best online class I have taken to date and would recommend it to anyone!” – Amber Baker